cliffordx/legalbai/pages/Friday, 27 June 2025.md

+- **[15:17:53]**  *There is no perfect way to study and review in the bar.*
+	- *Learn your circadian rythm. learn to know your optimal time to study.
+Understand yourself.*
+	- *Start cutting back.
+Time.
+Content.
+Debriefing.
+Analysis. - **Atty.** Mia Gentugaya
+		- I think I'm on the right track.
+		- 4 hours per day starting -60 days to DAY-D.
+		- I mirror my circadian time intended for the bar exam time slot.
+I will sleep early at 9am.
+Wake up at 4am.
+		- *Pomodoro technique.*
+		- Good for most, but I learned it's not for me.
+My mind wonder a lot so I forced myself to focus uninterrupted as long as I can.
+Let's say, I fix it at 10 minutes or at most 3 hours and if my mind wonder or cannot understand anymore, or distracted, just reset the time.
+I learned this from Huberman podcast.
+		- Currently, working at 3 hours uninterrupted and 25 minutes break.
+So for the whole day, 6 hours of study, I think, is good enough.
 - ## Highlights of the Latest Labor Law Amendments (2023–2024)
 - ### **1.
 Gig Economy and Employer-Employee Relationship**
 	- **Borromeo v.
 Lazada (G.R.
 No. 265610, April 2, 2024):** The Supreme Court clarified the application of the four-fold test and the economic reality test in determining employer-employee relationships, especially for gig economy workers like delivery riders.
 The Court emphasized that contractual labels (e.g., "independent contractor") do not control; actual control and economic dependence are determinative.
 This ruling has broad implications for all non-traditional work arrangements, including those involving TV broadcasters and other freelancers[1].